 - 16 ounces gluten-free pasta

-- Cook pasta until al dente; drain and toss with tomatoes and garlic olive oil.
-Top with fresh basil.
+Cook pasta until al dente; drain and toss with marinated tomatoes.
+Top with fresh basil and toss just before serving.
 Serve with freshly grated Parmesan cheese, if desired.